 A Lurcher is not a breed of dog but is a type of hound that results from cross breeding a sighthound with another type of working dog such as a collie or terrier.
 The Lurcher is unique to Ireland and Britain and has been with us a very long time.
 The development of the Lurcher as a ‘type’ of hound is thought to originate from the time when only Noblemen were permitted to own pure bred sighthounds such as the Greyhound, Saluki, Deerhound, Whippet and Wolfhound.
 The punishment for a Commoner for possessing one of these types of hounds was death.
 So the Lurcher was born to fulfill the need for the Commoners and Poachers for a fast and efficient hunting companion.

 Lurchers share many of the greyhound’s traits.
-They are very loyal and affectionate, and love human company.
+They are very affectionate, and love human company.
 They`re also very, very clever – along with German Shepherds and Border Collies, Lurchers were used as messenger dogs in both World Wars.

 Lurchers have recently become very popular as pets which is great news for all of us involved in Lurcher rescue!
 This is for many reasons, amongst them are…